aeagle/site-search.net/README.md

 ## Aims

+- Provide out of the box common sorting, paging and faceting functionality found on most search interfaces
-- To provide an easy way to map query string values to search criteria
+- To provide middleware that eases driving a search interface
 - Allow flexibility in ingestion of content either offline or online via background jobs
-- Provide out of the box common sorting, paging and faceting functionality found on most search interfaces

 ## Basic usage